Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Authentication.md

 ![Password reset Confirmation](images/desktop.login.recover.password.confirmation.en.png)

-The system will first verify that username and email address to match before sending an email with a temporary password by email.
+After successfully entering a matching username/email combo, the system sends an email containing a temporary password.

 ![Password reset email](images/desktop.login.recover.password.email.en.png)

-At next connection, the user will be prompted to update the password.
+Users are then prompted to enter a new password at their next connection.

 ![Change password](images/desktop.login.update.password.en.png)

-Once logged-in, user can:
+Once logged-in, users can:

 * See their username displayed on the bottom right corner
 * Log Out using the menu on the top right corner of the screen